shoreenb/dream-trip-planner/README.md

 - To have somewhere to keep a list of planned activities that can easily be referred to when required.
 - To have a database of destinations that can be researched as inspiration for the next trip.
-- To be able to organise each item on the itinerary by time, date, day of the trip, and the length of time it takes down to the minute
+- To be able to organise each item on the itinerary by time, date, day of the trip, and the length of time it takes down to the minute.

 #### [Visitor Goals](#visitor)

 The target audience for this website is a user that:

 - Is currently unable to book a trip but would like to plan one for the future (like we have not been able to travel abroad due to coronavirus for example).
 - Has an upcoming trip and they would like to organise their daily activities.
 - Wants to research potential trips and find out the key information about those destinations.
 - Wants inspiration by looking at destinations they might not have considered previously.
 - Does not like leaving things to chance and wants an easy way to know where they should be or what they should be doing next.
 - Wants to plan a trip they have always wanted to go on

 [Back to contents](#contents)